Obituary: Wayne R. Madore

 His other hobbies involved listening to music, karaoke, anything outside and his pool.
 He will be remembered for his sense of humor, being the life of the party and as a husband, dad and great friend.
 He will be sadly missed.

-He was preceded in death by his mother Doris Madore on June 26, 2021.
+He was predeceased by his mother, Doris Madore on June 26, 2021.

-He is survived by: his wife, Charlene (Goulet) Madore; children, Johnathon Madore and wife Jessica, Christine Crawford and husband Joshua; and his father, Ralph Madore.
-He is also survived by siblings, James Madore and wife Mary and Colleen Pleau; and nieces and nephews.
+He is survived by his wife Charlene (Goulet) Madore, children, Johnathon Madore and wife Jessica, Christine Crawford and husband Joshua and his father Ralph Madore.
+He is also survived by siblings, James Madore and wife Mary and Colleen Pleau, nieces and nephews.

-Visiting Hours will be from 4 to 7 p.m.
-Thursday, Dec.
+Visiting Hours will be from 4-7 p.m., Thursday, Dec.
 2, 2021, at Cote Funeral Home Chapel, Saco.
-A Funeral Service will be at 11 a.m.
-Friday, Dec.
+A Funeral Service will be at 11 a.m., Friday, Dec.
 3, 2021, at Cote Funeral Home Chapel.
 Burial with military honors will be private at a later date in Southern Maine Veterans Cemetery, Springvale.
-To view Wayne’s memorial page, watch his family video or leave an online condolence, please visit www.cotefuneralhome.com
+To view Wayne’s memorial page, watch his family video or leave an online condolence, please visit http://www.cotefuneralhome.com

 Send questions/comments to the editors.